Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes With Three Erasures

-We start the whole repair process by producing $s \in \{t-2,t-1\}$ independent traces for \emph{each} erased symbol.
-The following lemma is needed to explain the traces construction process.
+\nin\textbf{Download Phase.} The repair center starts the whole repair process by producing $s \in \{t-2,t-1\}$ independent target traces for \emph{each} erased symbol.
+Lemma~\ref{lem:intersection} explains the traces construction process.
 Recall that for any three distinct elements $\alpha, \beta, \gamma$ in $F$, one can define the polynomials $\Qabz$, $\Qbgz$, and $\Qgaz$, according to~\eqref{eq:Q}.
 Moreover, by \eqref{eq:Kab}, the intersection of the root spaces of \emph{any two} among these three polynomials is

 which is precisely the intersection of the root spaces of \emph{all} three polynomials.
 We are interested in the case when $\{\alpha,\beta,\gamma\} = \{\alpha^*, \overline{\alpha}, \alpha'\}$.

 \begin{lemma} Let $\alpha$, $\beta$, and $\gamma$ be three distinct elements of $F \cong B^t$.
 Then